 Medulloblastoma is the most common pediatric malignant brain tumor, with about 500 children diagnosed a year in the United States.
 In adults, medulloblastoma is a rare tumor, with about 200 diagnoses each year.
 Learn more on our medulloblastoma page.

 Meningioma is the most common primary brain tumor.
 These tumors develop from cells in the meninges, the protective layer of tissue surrounding the brain and spinal cord.
 Most are benign and slow growing.
 Some, though, are malignant and aggressive.
-Surgery is the first treatment for meningiomas that grow and cause symptoms.
+Surgery is usually the first treatment for meningiomas that grow and cause symptoms.

 The pineal gland is located deep in the brain and makes the sleep regulating hormone melatonin.
 Tumors of the pineal gland can be benign or malignant.
 Pineal tumors include pineocytoma and pineoblastoma.